 Lab 1: Global warming during the Paleocene-Eocene Thermal Maximum (PETM)

 In this lab, we explore the magnitude of the warming that took place during the PETM based on proxy data.
 We compare PETM temperatures with current temperatures as well as warming predicted for the year 2100.
 We will look at Mg/Ca, oxygen isotope, and TEX-86 proxy temperatures from a number of cores of marine PETM sediments drilled in the oceans and on land, as well as margin analysis of leaves from land sections, to determine the temperature change.
 If you have not read the relevant material on proxies and the PETM in this module, please go back and do this before you begin the lab.

 Note: The data for this lab are provided in Google Earth files.
 The goals of this lab are:

 - To compare the magnitude and rate of warming at the PETM with that of today;

-- to get comfortable with Google Earth, especially turning maps on and off.
+- To get comfortable with Google Earth software, especially turning maps on and off.

 If you have not worked through the Google Earth Tutorial in the Orientation, you must do so now.